 · Tettegouche: About 5 miles north of Silver Bay on the Baptism River, this park offer very accessible hiking for the whole family.

 In the area for the day?
 You can see the Two Harbors Light Station Museum by stopping by for a self-guided tour.
-The Two Harbors Light Station is one of four museums operated by the Lake County Historical Society.
-The others are the Duluth & Iron Range Depot Museum, the Edna G Tugboat Tour, and the Dwan Building 3M Museum.
+The Two Harbors Light Station is one of three museums operated by the Lake County Historical Society.
+The others are the Duluth & Iron Range Depot Museum, and the Dwan Building 3M Museum.

 Museum Hours: Monday - Saturday, 10:00am - 6:00pm and Sundays from 10:00am - 4:00pm, May through October.
 Please contact the Lake County Historical Society office at 218-834-4898 for winter tours.

 American Legion: 218-834-4141 / 614 First Avenue, Two Harbors

 Black Woods Grill & Bar: 218-834-3846 / 612 Seventh Ave, Two Harbors / Black Woods website

 Do North Pizzeria: 18-834-3555 / 15 Waterfront Drive, Two Harbors